 Khama blasted over anti-trophy hunting stance

-Former Botswana president Ian Khama has been criticised for aiding UK lawmakers in their efforts to enact a ban on trophy hunting product imports, a major source of livelihood and income for southern countries with large wildlife populations.
+FORMER Botswana President Ian Khama has been criticised for assisting United Kingdom lawmakers in their efforts to enact a ban on imports into Britain of trophy hunting products, a major source of livelihood and income for Southern African countries with large wildlife populations.

-Botswana environment and tourism minister Dumezweni Mthimkhulu told journalists drawn from the SADC region on Thursday that Khama’s anti-hunting campaigns in the UK and Europe were misguided and counterproductive to the millions of people who survive on wildlife consumptive tourism.
+Botswana Environment and Tourism Minister Dumezweni Mthimkhulu told journalists drawn from the Sadc region here yesterday that former President Khama’s anti-hunting campaigns in the UK and Europe were misguided and counterproductive to the millions of people who survive on wildlife consumptive tourism.

-He said his actions calling for the enforcement of a blanket ban on trophy hunting was a threat to the sustainable benefits local communities and other players derive from wildlife.
+His actions calling for an enforcement of a blanket ban on trophy hunting was a threat to the sustainable benefits local communities and others derived from wildlife.

-“He is being harboured by South Africa and his actions will destroy their tourism industry just like ours.”
+“He is in exile in South Africa and his actions will destroy their tourism industry just like ours.”

-A number of wildlife players and community-based organisations in Botswana have expressed dismay, citing concerns that Khama, who had previously enacted a hunting ban during his presidency, is now supporting anti-hunting campaigns in the UK with damaging implications for Sadc countries.
+A number of wildlife businesses and community-based organisations in Botswana have expressed dismay, citing concerns that former President Khama, who had previously enacted a hunting ban during his presidency, is now supporting anti-hunting campaigns in the UK with damaging implications for Sadc countries.

 The Botswana government and other organisations say his campaign trail in Europe in favour of the trophy hunting ban has a potential negative impact on livelihoods and wildlife conservation efforts.